Colorado Notice of Entry

 Tenant Rights

-- Be present during entry (but not required)
+- Right to be present during entry (but not required)

 Consequences of Improper Entry

-- Civil lawsuit for violation of quiet enjoyment
+- Civil lawsuit for violation of right to quiet enjoyment

-This Notice of Entry form is provided for informational purposes.
-Colorado’s notice requirements may be affected by your specific lease terms.
-When in doubt about entry rights, consult with a Colorado attorney.
+This Notice of Entry form is provided for informational purposes only and does not constitute legal advice.
+Colorado’s notice requirements may be affected by your specific lease terms, local ordinances, and individual circumstances.
+When in doubt about your entry rights or obligations, consult a qualified Colorado real estate attorney.
 Always err on the side of providing more notice rather than less.